fstab50/ec2cli/README.md

 ```
 #### Notes: ####
 * OPTION is required.
 Since an option represents a disparate AWS resource, only 1 option (resource) at a time is supported.
-* COMMAND is required.
-If omitted, ec2cli defaults to the list command and lists details of the EC2 resource specified by the OPTION parameter.
+* COMMAND is optional.
+If omitted, ec2cli defaults to the 'list' command and lists details of the EC2 resource specified by the OPTION parameter.
 * REGIONCODE is optional.
 If omitted, ec2cli defaults to the AWS default region defined in the $AWS_DEFAULT_REGION environment variable (if present); or alternately, the awscli config file.
 * `create` and `run` commands currently have support for limited resource types.
 Update your local repo frequently to enable additional resource types as additional types are added.